 Mentoring will also play a crucial role.
 Using the structure of trackable personal development goals and performance objectives will serve as a strong foundation for Gen Z to understand their purpose and role in the finance team.
 For older generations, the shift from traditional accounting software and spreadsheets to Cloud accounting software could be an unwelcome change.

 To help bridge this gap, the introduction of reverse mentoring programs where Gen Z employees help older generations improve their skills in Cloud technology and social media could proof to be beneficial for both parties through a stronger multigenerational culture.
 For members of Gen Z, these mutually supportive relationships could enhance their expertise and ease their transition into the workplace.

 To maximise the opportunity for successful mentorships, CFOs and Finance Directors should ensure Gen Z understand the benefits of this guidance and use this as an opportunity to dispel any negative perceptions that could weaken engagement by provided the dedicated time and resources.
 As a result, dedicated skill development will provide faster progress for Gen Z through enhanced and guided learning.

 No one knows for certain what the future will hold, but CFOs and Finance Directors have a responsibility to be thinking about what’s likely to happen, and how to prepare for the future of finance.

 Having a finance department that is ready to embrace workplace productivity and digital ways of working through Cloud accounting software means you will be well placed to attract and retain the future Gen Z talent in the market to your finance team.

 Now is the time to use clear vision and strategy to create a roadmap for the future of finance and Gen Z in a digital world.
-Find out more about our Cloud Financials accounting software solution and we can help you get the right technology and people in place today for the future.
+Find out more about our Cloud-based accounting software, Advanced Financials, and how we can help you to get the right technology and people in place now, with the future in mind.